School Selection

 All Catchment Schools:

-Criteria based schools will review a student’s grades, attendance, and standardized test scores.
+Criteria-based schools will review a student’s grades, attendance, and standardized assessment scores (PSSA test scores, or an approved alternative)*.
 Some notes on these criteria:

 • Grade requirements are for the 4 core subjects: ELA, Math, Science and Social Studies